Saint Michael's College: Housing

-Students at Saint Michael's College live in a variety of different housing facilities.
-Freshmen typically live in one of four double-style dorm buildings and share communal spaces, while sophomores and juniors usually live in one of three suite-style dorms and share a living room and bathroom with 3-7 other students.
-Seniors have the opportunity to live in one of four townhouse communities on campus where they will share a four-bedroom townhome with three other students.
+Undergraduate students at Saint Michael's College are guaranteed housing for the duration of their 4-year programs.
+First-year students typically live in one of five dorm buildings, with the majority living in double-style rooms with shared common areas and a limited number (including some designated for Honors and LGBTQ+ students) in suite-style apartments.
+Sophomores and juniors usually live in one of five suite-style dorms and share a living room and bathroom with 3-7 other students.
+Seniors live in one of these suite-style buildings, or in one of four townhouse communities on campus where they will share a four-bedroom townhome with three other students.

 Academics

 Students gather in a classroom for First-Year Seminar.

-Classes are small and hands-on learning is emphasized, with a student-to-teacher ratio of 12:1 Saint Michael's houses the following honors: Phi Beta Kappa; Delta Epsilon Sigma, the Catholic honor society; Pi Sigma Alpha for Political Science; Omicron Delta Epsilon for Economics; Phi Alpha Theta for History; Kappa Delta Pi for Education; Psi Chi for Psychology; Sigma Xi for Science and Technology; Pi Mu Epsilon for Mathematics; Beta Beta Beta for Biology; Kappa Tau Alpha for Journalism and Mass Communication (the only KTA chapter nationwide housed at a small college); and Sigma Beta Delta for Business, Management, and Administration.
+Classes are small and hands-on learning is emphasized, with a student-to-faculty ratio of 10:1 Saint Michael's houses the following honors: Phi Beta Kappa; Delta Epsilon Sigma, the Catholic honor society; Pi Sigma Alpha for Political Science; Omicron Delta Epsilon for Economics; Phi Alpha Theta for History; Kappa Delta Pi for Education; Psi Chi for Psychology; Sigma Xi for Science and Technology; Pi Mu Epsilon for Mathematics; Beta Beta Beta for Biology; Kappa Tau Alpha for Journalism and Mass Communication (the only KTA chapter nationwide housed at a small college); and Sigma Beta Delta for Business, Management, and Administration.
 Four Saint Michael's professors have been named the CASE/Carnegie Foundation Vermont Professor of the Year.
 Saint Michael's College is accredited by the New England Commission of Higher Education.

 Undergraduate

-Undergraduate programs include over 30 majors and minors, combined with a liberal studies curriculum and experiential learning requirement.
+Undergraduate programs include over 40 majors and minors, combined with a liberal studies curriculum and experiential learning requirement.
 Emphasis is placed on independent study, independent research, internships, and foreign study.
 Eligible students can also participate in the college's Honors Program.
-The most popular undergraduate majors at Saint Michael's College, based on 2021 graduates, were:
+The most popular undergraduate majors at Saint Michael's College, based on 2024 graduates, were: